Pamela A. Fuller, Esq.

 Awards

-Max Dilendorf is a legal advisor with over 15 years of experience serving U.S. and international clients in the areas of family office services, estate and asset protection planning, cross-border structuring, digital assets, and real estate investments.
+Max Dilendorf is a legal advisor with over 15 years of experience serving U.S. and international clients in the areas of family office services, estate and asset protection planning, cross-border structuring, inbound U.S. business structuring, digital assets, and real estate investments.

-His practice is focused on helping clients preserve and grow wealth through tailored legal structures that integrate tax efficiency, risk mitigation, and long-term legacy planning.
+His practice is focused on helping clients preserve and grow wealth through sophisticated legal structures that integrate tax efficiency, asset protection, risk mitigation, and long-term legacy planning.

 Family Office Services

-Max provides comprehensive legal counsel to family offices and high-net-worth individuals on matters ranging from international tax structuring and cross-border wealth transfers to private banking, succession planning, and strategic investments.
+Max provides comprehensive legal counsel to family offices and high-net-worth individuals on matters ranging from cross-border wealth transfers to private banking, succession planning, and strategic investments.

 He works closely with clients to structure U.S. and offshore entities, resolve cross-border disputes, and navigate complex multi-jurisdictional transactions.

-Asset Protection for U.S. and Global Tech Founders
+Asset Protection for High-Risk Professionals, Founders, and Developers

-His approach includes structuring Domestic Asset Protection Trusts (DAPTs), Family Limited Partnerships (FLPs), and offshore trusts in jurisdictions such as the Cook Islands and Cayman Islands.
+His approach includes structuring Domestic Asset Protection Trusts (DAPTs), Family Limited Partnerships (FLPs), professional entity planning, and offshore trust structures in jurisdictions such as the Cook Islands and Cayman Islands.

-Clients frequently retain Max to perform independent risk assessments and structural reviews of U.S. and offshore planning structures to ensure legal compliance, creditor resilience, and long-term viability.
+Clients frequently retain Max to perform independent risk assessments and structural reviews of existing U.S. and offshore planning arrangements to ensure legal compliance, creditor resilience, and long-term viability.

 Digital Assets & Crypto Legal Advisory

 Since 2017, Max has been at the forefront of cryptocurrency and blockchain law.
-He advises clients on all aspects of digital asset planning, including regulatory compliance, custody, estate and asset protection strategies, and cybercrime recovery.
+He advises clients on digital asset custody, regulatory compliance, estate and asset protection planning, and cybercrime recovery.

-He has represented many victims of cyberattacks and successfully recovered digital assets through litigation, arbitration, and private negotiation.
+He has represented numerous victims of cyberattacks and successfully recovered digital assets through litigation, arbitration, and private negotiation.

 Real Estate Structuring & Investment Advisory